scottdware/panco/README.md

-  help        Help about any command import      Import CSV files that will create and/or modify objects logs        Retrieve logs from the device and export them to a CSV file version     Prints the version number of panco
+  help        Help about any command import      Import CSV files that will create and/or modify objects logs        Retrieve logs from the device and export them to a CSV file sessions    Query the session table on a firewall, and export it to a CSV file version     Prints the version number of panco

 Flags: